 - (1) Amounts reflect the target annual bonus payable under our annual cash incentive program.
 Please see the description of the annual bonus program under "Cash Incentive Compensation" in the CD&A above. - (2) Amounts reflect the grant-date fair value in accordance with ASC Topic 718.
-We provide information regarding the assumptions used to calculate these values in Note 21 to the consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2022. - (3) This amount reflects the number of fully vested RSUs granted.

-- (4) This amount reflects the number of time-vesting RSUs granted, each of which vests in three equal annual installments of one-third each on the first three anniversaries of the date of grant, subject to continued employment through each vesting date. - (5) This reflects the sign-on bonus granted to Ms. Disman.
-See "Elements of the Company's Executive Compensation Program Equity Compensation" for more information.
+We provide information regarding the assumptions used to calculate these values in Note 19 to the consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2023. - (3) This amount reflects the number of fully vested RSUs granted. - (4) This amount reflects the number of time-vesting RSUs granted, each of which vests in three equal annual installments of one-third each on the first three anniversaries of the date of grant, subject to continued employment through each vesting date.